Eugene Monroe Bartlett (December 24, 1884 - January 25, 1941)

 Biography

 Eugene Monroe Bartlett was a noted songwriter of hymns and Southern Gospel songs.
-In 1918, he became a founding partner in the Hartford Music Company.
-Like many music publishers of the day, Hartford began sponsoring traveling quartets who in turn promoted their products.
-In 1926, Albert E. Brumley joined the company and Bartlett served as his mentor.
+By his early 20s, he was traveling teaching singing schools.
+In 1918, he became a founding partner in the Hartford Music Company in Hartford, Arkansas.
+Like many music publishers of the day, Hartford began sponsoring traveling quartets who in turn promoted their songbooks.

-In his career, Bartlett wrote a number of songs that are now Southern Gospel standards including "Everybody Will Be Happy Over There" and "Just a Little While to Stay Here."
+In his career, Bartlett wrote a number of songs that are now Southern Gospel standards including "Everybody Will Be Happy Over There,"Camping In Canaanland," and "Just a Little While."
 Bartlett also wrote the occasional novelty song, including “Take An Old Cold Tater And Wait” (later popularized by Little Jimmy Dickens).
 His best-known work was one of the last songs he wrote, the classic hymn “Victory In Jesus.”
-It was written in 1939 just two years prior to his death in 1941.
-Bartlett’s name was added to the SGMA Hall Of Fame in 2000.
+It was written after Bartlett suffered a stroke in 1939 that left him partially paralyzed, just two years prior to his death in 1941.

 Awards